Disability Law Clinic Resource Referral Guide

 604-822-5791

 Provides free legal advice and representation to clients in the Lower Mainland who would otherwise be unable to afford legal assistance.
 Can provide summary advice or representation on a case-by-case basis in many areas.
-For information on areas covered, see: https://www.lslap.bc.ca/services.html
+For information on areas covered, see: https://www.lslap.bc.ca/services.html.
+LSLAP cannot give legal advice over the phone and operates two drop-in clinics in Vancouver.

 https://legalaid.bc.ca

-Offers free legal information and legal advice for limited areas of criminal law, immigration law, family law, and child protection matters.
-May provide representation to individuals whose legal issues and circumstances qualify.
+May provide free legal representation in limited areas of criminal law, immigration law, family law, and child protection matters.
+Representation subject to financial eligibility.

 Sources Community Law Clinic